citruslogic/client-server/README.md

 Presently, the protocol is (from a description in source file):

 1. Each client thread will send a byte to the server.

 2. The server receives the byte, treated as an operation code.

 3. The server should interpret this operation code as a command to be executed on its system.

 4. Its output from the program (that is to be run according to the op-code) is sent back as an Object, treated as a String object by the client application.

- note: the client application should show the transmitted program output to the user neatly.